Welcome to Health Services

 Each school site has a full time Health Assistant and part time Nurse to assist students and families with health needs and specialized health care procedures.
 They coordinate health services for families who have difficulty navigating the healthcare system and work with community and statewide partners to provide optimal services for students.
 Health insurance assistance can be obtained through the case management process.

-Information on the Novel Coronavirus (COVID-2019)
+Information on the Coronavirus

 Dear OMSD Parents and Community,